Optimal Budget Aggregation with Star-Shaped Preference Domains: Impossibility of efficiency, strategyproofness, and proportionality for preferences and arbitrary

 \section{Impossibility of efficiency, strategyproofness, and proportionality for $\ell_1$ preferences and arbitrary $n \ge 3$}

-In this section, we present the proof of \Cref{thm:imposs} for arbitrary $n \ge 3$ but still fixed $m=3$.
-Again, we set $M=\{a,b,c\}$ and write $\q=(q_a,q_b,q_c)$.
+In this section, we present the proof of \Cref{thm:imposs} for arbitrary $n \ge 3$ but still fixed $m=3$. \begin{proof}[Proof of \Cref{thm:imposs} continued] Again, we set $M=\{a,b,c\}$ and write $\q=(q_a,q_b,q_c)$.
 Note that in contrast to the case $n=3$, we now also need to denote the number of agents with certain peaks in a profile.

 Consider first the following two profiles.

 The outcome in Profile \ref{prof:2l1'} must be $(1/n,(n-2)/n,1/n)$ by \prop.
 We now justify the bounds on the outcome in Profile \ref{prof:1l1'}.
 As Agent 1 can manipulate between Profile \ref{prof:1l1'} and Profile \ref{prof:2l1'}, \strp requires that Agent 1 does not gain from either manipulation.
 This implies that